ceford/cefjdemos-data-jdm-user/articles/en/smart-search/setting-up-automatic-smart-search-indexing.md

 to the command-line indexer using an extra parameter on the command-line, like this:

-    php -d memory_limit=256M finder_indexer.php
+    php -d memory_limit=256M joomla.php finder:index

 Replace the `256M` with whatever is appropriate for your circumstances.

-The command-line indexer uses the same parameters as the indexer on the [Manage Indexed Content](https://docs.joomla.org/Help25:Components_Finder_Manage_Indexed_Content "Help25:Components Finder Manage Indexed Content") screen.
-You can change the parameters using the Options toolbar button on that screen.
+The command-line indexer uses the same parameters as the indexer on the Smart
+Search: Indexed Content page.
+You can change the parameters using the Options toolbar button on that page.
 Note that both the **Indexer Batch Size** and **Memory Table Limit** fields affect the amount of memory used by the indexer.